-The study of materials, strategies and issues related to the development of multicultural curricula.
-Addresses the needs of general education, special education, early childhood education and reading/library resource personnel.
+This course is the study of materials, strategies, and issues related to the development of multicultural curricula.
+Addresses the needs of general education, special education, early childhood education, and reading/library resource personnel.

 Prerequisite: SILC 6030.

 SILC 5130 - Theory and Research in Bilingual and ESL Education